-This endless sea is dry, its wavy crests designed of sand, its granulated tides eternally unscheduled, owned by wind.
+This endless sea is dry, its wavy crests designed of sand, each grain a seed eternally unplanted, borne by wind.

 Or gravity when overburdened heights slide down a concave swell.
-And now disturbed by men in motion and their weaponry, A mortar shell will spew a mighty splash.
+Or when disturbed by men in motion or their weaponry.

+A mortar shell will spew a mighty splash.

 A hole fills up like leakage in a bilge.

 Could be the desert has its own Poseidon.

-And if he chose this realm for peaceful rest,

-his hideaway for secret meditation,

-he's now incensed at savage noisy lights

-that rip the dark and craze the blistered sky.

-If so, this god must be enraged enough

-to pour his bile on mortals setting fires

-that char the clouds, and blasts that crater hell.
+And if he chose this realm for peaceful rest, his hideaway for secret meditation, he's now incensed at savage noisy lights that rip the dark and craze the blistered sky.
+If so, this god must be enraged enough to pour his bile on mortals setting fires that char the clouds, and blasts that crater hell.

 My own seaworthy ship: a tank with eyes to leap horizons, pierce the dark and relay images Athena couldn't conjure up.
-My crew is trained but none is battle wise like those Odysseus commanded once.
+My crew is trained but none is battle wise as those who followed brave Odysseus.
 I make myself no such comparison, no hero.
-No enchanted sojourns, nymphs or ogres-- ah well, maybe counting colonels--
+No enchanted sojourns, nymphs or ogres-- oh, well, maybe counting colonels--

-My Army unit got called up and here
+My army unit got called up and here

 I am, late of a college classroom where

 I taught the classics: Homer, Virgil, Dante,

 themselves no strangers to the Fates and war.

 And like all men who fight on foreign ground,

 I wonder when I'll see my wife and home.

 Professional professor, weekend soldier

-for years- no incongruity in that-
+nine years- no incongruity in that-

-If one exists, it's in the harpist there on my right flank, the best damn driver here.
-A tank-jock's normally a tougher cut than he who plays as if retained from childhood to grace Hellenic halls and royal feasts with Meneláus praising his sweet hands-those proven hands that bully steel and heat, commanding his big thunderbitch with verve.
+If one exists, it'd be the harpist there on my right flank.
+A tank-jock's normally a tougher cut than he who plays as if retained for kingly halls and wedding feasts.
+Old Menelaos heard no sweeter hands-those proven hands that bully steel and heat to make a better driver than the rest.
+He guides his bitchy thunderdog with class.